eclipse-platform/eclipse.platform.releng.aggregator/README.md

 The job with the highest release number is the one that builds nightly SDK build, like https://ci.eclipse.org/releng/job/Builds/job/I-build-4.27/ job for 4.27 SDK.

-- The build artifacts and test results are accessible at https://download.eclipse.org/eclipse/downloads/index.html
+- The build artifacts and test results are accessible at https://download.eclipse.org/eclipse/downloads/
 - If the tests fail to start, test jobs for each platform can be found at https://ci.eclipse.org/releng/view/Builds/job/AutomatedTests/
 - If the build is successful but SDK is broken and shouldn't be used, the build can be marked as unstable via https://ci.eclipse.org/releng/job/Builds/job/markUnstable/
+- Weekly maven snapshots are [built on Jenkins](https://ci.eclipse.org/releng/view/Publish%20to%20Maven/) and available at https://repo.eclipse.org/content/repositories/eclipse-snapshots/

 Milestone and release tasks
 -----------------